mgh1222/netsil-kube/README.md

 ```
 ## Using netsil

-If you didn't edit ```netsil-lite``` service file you will be able to reach the Netsil web interface at any working node of the cluster on port 30443.
+If you didn't edit ```netsil``` service file you will be able to reach the Netsil web interface at any working node of the cluster on port 30443.

 All your external services will be monitored now using Netsil.